Quick answer

 Can you get a mortgage on benefits?

 Yes.
 The majority of UK mortgage lenders accept at least some forms of benefits income when assessing how much you can borrow.
-This includes child benefit, Disability Living Allowance (DLA), Personal Independence Payment (PIP), tax credits, Universal Credit, carer's allowance, and Employment and Support Allowance (ESA).
+This includes child benefit, Disability Living Allowance (DLA), Personal Independence Payment (PIP), Universal Credit, carer's allowance, and Employment and Support Allowance (ESA).
+Tax credits closed in April 2025 and have been replaced by Universal Credit.

 The common misconception is that receiving benefits automatically disqualifies you from getting a mortgage.
-In reality, 22 of the 31 lenders in our comparison accept benefits as standard income, and a further 8 will consider them on a case-by-case basis.
-Only one lender in our dataset does not accept benefits at all.
+In reality, 27 of the 30 lenders in our comparison accept at least some benefits as standard income.
+Only three lenders in our dataset accept no benefits at all – but the detail matters, because most lenders accept some benefit types and not others.

 The key factor is not whether you receive benefits, but whether those benefits provide sufficient, stable income to support mortgage repayments.
 Lenders want to see that the income is ongoing and that the benefit is not due to end in the near future.